 Had you intended all along to write a series?

-Actually, no. I meant for The Best of Friends to be a stand-alone book, but when the original publisher (Moody Press) asked for two more books with the same characters, naturally, I agreed.
+Actually, no. I meant for The Best of Friends to be a stand-alone book, but when the publisher asked for two more books with the same characters, naturally, I agreed.

 What happened with Luke—from the phone call where he suggests Glen needs a bodyguard right up to the terrible accident, came as a total surprise.